Air Purifier Buying Guide

 A debated subject in our company is whether you

 should wash or replace pre-filter media?
-It is a personal
+It is often a personal

 decision.
-Pre-filters capture the large particles and need to be
+Pre-filters capture the large particles and often need to be

 replaced more frequently.
 Some people do not mind ordering a few